 Because there is now no oxygen left in the dust bin, the glazes and oxides react with any oxygen in the clay chemicals which then creates many varied intense colours and patterns.
 The rapid cooling in the dustbin also causes thermal shock which produces cracking.
 This can be another aesthetic effect of Raku pottery.

 Below are some examples of beautiful Raku pottery:

 WARNING: Creating Raku pottery involves using a kiln and handling potentially dangerous objects.
 This cannot be avoided and there is no simpler way of recreating the process as we have with other projects.
 As this is the case, you should not try this technique without the help of a skilled professional who is experienced in Raku pottery.

 To begin the Raku process, you first need to create the object you wish to make from clay.
 You could form a traditional Raku object like a pot or a bowl, or you could experiment with different forms such as tiles, sculptures or vases.
 Raku pottery is made from stoneware clay, which you can find information on in the Mammoth Memory ceramics introduction.

 We have made a simple bottle using rolled clay which is then smoothed down on the outside.

 Once you have created your object, allow it to dry leather hard before applying any glazes or oxides you wish to add.
-The glazes will change colour in the kiln but also react with the combustibles in the cooling process, this will create interesting design on the final product.
+The glazes will change colour in the kiln but also react with the combustibles in the cooling process.
+This will create interesting designs on the final product.
 Any areas that are left without glaze will form a dark black colour which often looks striking against any pale glazes.
-Oxides will react in a different way to the glazes, creating metallic looking areas on the pots.
+Oxides will react in a different way to the glazes, creating metallic-looking areas on the pots.

 The objects now need to be placed into a kiln and fired at around 1015°C then lowered to 920°C, for a total of around 30-45 minutes.